Mallory Smith, Building Inspector

 Where do I measure from for the front setback?

 The front setback starts at the point where the property abuts the public right-of-way.
 The best way to find this line is with a survey.
-There are two unofficial, “rule of thumb” methods that can be used to find approximately where a property begins:
+There are two improvised methods that can be used to find approximately where a property begins:

-- Call City Hall to learn how wide the street right-of-way is on the plat map.
+- Contact City Hall to learn the width of the street right-of-way (usually 50 or 60 feet).
 From the center of the street, measure half that distance of the street right-of-way.
-This method assumes that the middle of the street is in the exact middle of the right-of-way, and that is not always the case.

-- If there is a sidewalk, it is likely located in the right-of-way close to the property line.
-Not all sidewalks are set back from the street by the same distance so this method may not be accurate either.
+- If there is a sidewalk, it is likely located inside the right-of-way close to the property line.

 What is a variance and how is one granted?

-When a property owner cannot be granted a building permit under the current guidelines, he/she may apply for a variance which is permission to vary from the rules.
+When a property owner cannot be granted a building permit under the zoning regulations, he/she may apply for a variance which is permission to vary from the rules.

 Download and complete a variance application or get a copy of the form at City Hall.
-Return the signed permit application along with the $50 fee and a list of names and addresses of property owners within 200 feet of your property to City Hall.
-A public hearing will be set with the Zoning Board of Adjustment to consider your request.
-Please keep in mind that if a variance is required, the approval of the variance is required before a building permit will be issued and before any work may be begin.
+Return the signed variance application along with the fee to City Hall.
+A public hearing will be set with the Zoning Board of Adjustment (ZBA) to consider the application.
+Notice will be published in the newspaper and mailed to property owners within 200 feet.

 Can a mobile home be set up outside of an existing trailer park?